 Pearl City is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Hawaii.
-With a population of 49,325 people and nine constituent neighborhoods, Pearl City is the second largest community in Hawaii.
+With a population of 45,295 people and 16 constituent neighborhoods, Pearl City is the third largest community in Hawaii.

 Housing costs in Pearl City are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

 There are quite a few people in the armed forces living in Pearl City, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.

 Also of interest is that Pearl City has more people living here who work in computers and math than 95% of the places in the US.